Crete travel guide & 25 photos to feed your wanderlust

 The beach of Kedrodasos in Crete, close to Elafonissi

-Crete is one of the most beautiful places I’ve seen in Greece.
-Spending three weeks there didn’t only put me back on track but also helped me make some future decisions.
-After clearing up my mind, I returned to Berlin, and soon I decided to start this blog.
+After clearing my mind, I returned to Berlin, and soon I decided to start this blog.
 I’ll always owe Crete a speedy recovery from a bad year.
-Apart from that, the hospitality and the locals’ kindness helped me reconnect with the things I loved the most: writing and traveling.
+Apart from that, the hospitality and kindness of the locals helped me reconnect with the things I loved most: writing and traveling.

 If you had a hard winter, Crete is the place to go.
 Or if you just want to relax next to glorious waves.